teresa-le/Pewlett-Hackard-Analysis/README.md

 ## Results

-* Half of the staff members who are going to be retiring are engineers, and most of the staff members who are going to be retiring are senior staff members.
+* Half of the staff members who are going to be retiring are engineers.

+* Most of the staff members who are going to be retiring are senior staff members.

 <img src="https://github.com/teresa-le/pewlett-hackard-analysis/blob/main/Resources/Retiring_Titles.png">